Ji-Hwan Bae Player Props: Pirates vs. Reds

 - Bae hit .333 with three doubles and two walks.

-- Including all 10 games he appeared in a season ago, he did not hit a home run.
+- He did not go yard last year in the 10 games he logged a plate appearance in.

-- In five of 10 games last year, Bae picked up an RBI, and he had one game with more than one RBI.
+- In five of 10 games last season, Bae picked up an RBI, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.